jhondesignee/furry-ecs/DOCS.md

   ### arguments

-  - **schema?: Schema | DeprecatedComponentSchema**
+  - **schema?: Schema**

     The properties structure.
-An empty object can be used for the component act like a tag
+An empty object can be used so the component acts like a tag

   - **size?: number**